-Second is “Ghusaiba Quarter”, which once was the first kingdom’s capital until 1683.
-And the third is “Bujairy Quarter” that is situated on the Wadi Hanifa’s eastern bank.
+The second is “Ghusaiba Quarter”, which once was the first kingdom’s capital until 1683.
+And the third is the “Bujairy Quarter” that is situated on the Wadi Hanifa’s eastern bank.
 The quarter encloses a mosque, school, the house of Sheikh Mohammed bin Abdul Wahab and the Diriyah gateway.

-Among the best things to do in Riyadh is the famous Masmak Fort.
+Among the best things to do in Riyadh is the famous Al Masmak Fort.

 Al Masmak Fort homes a museum compassingwith free entrance.
 The fort is built up with clay and mud bricks slabbed in thick walls along with four watchtowers.

 The museum is located in the center of Riyadh.
 The deep kingdom’s history is embedded within the walls of the fort.
-The site is open for all the visitors.
+The Masmak Museum is open to all visitors.